Incognito Tour

-Incognito Tour was the third concert tour by the Canadian singer Celine Dion, who embarked on it to support her eighth studio album, Incognito (1987).
-The tour began on 11 January 1988 in Rouyn-Noranda, Canada, and concluded on 11 July 1989, in Quebec City, Canada.
-It encompassed over 80 shows and visited 27 cities in the provinces of Quebec and Ontario in Canada.
-A special date was held in Lausanne, Switzerland during the Eurovision Song Contest 1989 week.
+The Incognito Tour was the third concert tour by Canadian singer Celine Dion, launched to promote her eighth studio album, Incognito (1987).
+The tour began on 11 January 1988 in Rouyn-Noranda, Canada, and concluded on 11 July 1989 in Quebec City.
+It included more than 80 performances across 27 cities in the provinces of Quebec and Ontario.

 History

-Dion toured Quebec only.
-The Incognito tournée started on 11 January 1988 at the Theatre du Cuivre, Rouyn-Noranda.
-Dion gave 7 concerts in the northern region of Quebec and 2 in Laval.

-Dion gave a series of 42 consecutive shows at the Saint-Denis Theatre in Montreal.
-She performed there for a month starting on 10 February 1988, and later between 12–17 April 1988, 14–19 June 1988, 21–24 September 1988 and 14–18 December 1988.
+The tour initially focused on venues across Quebec, opening on 11 January 1988 at the Théâtre du Cuivre in Rouyn-Noranda.
+Dion performed several shows in northern Quebec and in Laval.
+Dion also gave 42 consecutive shows at the Théâtre Saint-Denis in Montreal across several periods in 1988: 10 February–10 March, 12–17 April, 14–19 June, 21–24 September, and 14–18 December.

-Dion performed mainly tracks from Incognito, but also a medley of songs from the musical Starmania, "Ton visage" (Jean-Pierre Ferland's cover) and she did imitations of Michael Jackson, Mireille Mathieu, Ginette Reno and Diane Dufresne.
-During that tour she lost her voice for the first time.
+Her set included songs from Incognito, a medley from the musical Starmania, a cover of "Ton visage" by Jean-Pierre Ferland, and a segment in which she imitated artists such as Michael Jackson, Mireille Mathieu, Ginette Reno, and Diane Dufresne.
+During the tour, Dion experienced her first significant vocal strain.

-On 2 May 1989, a year after winning the Eurovision Song Contest with "Ne partez pas sans moi," Dion gave her first concert in Switzerland.
-She performed in Theatre de Baulieu in Lausanne.
+On 2 May 1989, one year after winning the Eurovision Song Contest with "Ne partez pas sans moi", Dion gave a special concert at the Théâtre de Beaulieu in Lausanne, Switzerland, held outside the regular tour schedule.

-In reference to this tour Dion has said "The memories that first come to mind when I think of the Incognito tour are filled with fits of laughter.
-From the beginning, in Abitibi, just like the preceding tour, we all knew that we had a good product.
-And an audience that had been conquered in advance."

 Set list

-This set list was taken from the official Incognito Tour brochure.
-It does not represent all shows throughout the tour.
+The following set list is taken from the official tour brochure and does not represent all concerts.